brianclements03/my_strava_project/ReadMe.md

 # MY GPS ACTIVITIES PROJECT

-### This readme and github contain information on my Strava and Nike Run Club gps-tracked activities; mostly, this repo is relatively  minor data prep and minimal exploration to prepare data for a thorough Tableau project.
+### This readme and github contain information on my Strava and Nike Run Club gps-tracked activities

 ## Project Description
 - Are you an avid runner or cyclist?
 Or both?
 Ever wondered what the accumulation of all your activities looks like when analyzed or mapped together?